VladJahaleanu/Movie-Watchlist/README.md

 Project made using NodeJS and Angular for the Advanced FrontEnd course.

-Users can add their favorite movies, edit or delete the from MongoDB.
+Users can add their favorite movies, edit or delete them from MongoDB.